Finding Happy Endings on the Yelp of Asian Massage Parlours

-A strip-mall happy-ending spot in Phoenix, Arizona, one of nearly 5,000 Asian erotic massage parlors across America.
+A strip-mall happy-ending spot in Phoenix, Arizona, one of nearly 5,000 Asian erotic massage parlours across America.
 Photo by Todd Huffman via Flickr

 Videos by VICE

 And evidently, there is no shortage of men willing to fork over $80 for a 30-minute massage and a hand job.
-Asian erotic massage parlors, or AMPs, have proliferated across the US in recent years and now make up a significant share of the sex industry in several major American cities, according to a massive government-sponsored study on the underground sex economy released last week by the Urban Institute.
-The landmark report, which examined the size and structure of the commercial sex trade in eight metro areas, found that the number of parlors in the US jumped to 4,790 in 2013, up from 4,197 in 2011.
-Once concentrated in coastal cities like New York, San Francisco, and Los Angeles, the report also found that massage parlors are rapidly expanding into the Midwest and the South, facilitated by highly organized networks that transport Asian women—many of them brought to the US illegally—through a “circuit” of massage parlors around the US.
+Asian erotic massage parlours, or AMPs, have proliferated across the US in recent years and now make up a significant share of the sex industry in several major American cities, according to a massive government-sponsored study on the underground sex economy released last week by the Urban Institute.
+The landmark report, which examined the size and structure of the commercial sex trade in eight metro areas, found that the number of parlours in the US jumped to 4,790 in 2013, up from 4,197 in 2011.
+Once concentrated in coastal cities like New York, San Francisco, and Los Angeles, the report also found that massage parlours are rapidly expanding into the Midwest and the South, facilitated by highly organised networks that transport Asian women—many of them brought to the US illegally—through a “circuit” of massage parlours around the US.

 Image courtesy of the Urban Institute